-The general library is available to all offenders on a weekly basis.
+The general library is temporarily suspended at this time due to the COVID-19 Pandemic.
+Meherrin River Regional Jail is looking in to ways to have this back up and running in a safe manner the near future.
 At this time, the Alberta Facility's library contains over 3,500 books and the Mecklenburg Facility contains over 633 books.
 New books are added as they are donated monthly.
 Some of the topics include, but are not limited to suspense, romance, thriller, action, adventure, religious, and science fiction.
 Our library program is still growing and accepting donations.
-As of June 30, 2019, 2,809 books have been checked out of the Alberta Facility library and 616 out of the Mecklenburg Facility library.
-Offenders at the Alberta Facility also receive The Brunswick Times Gazette, Time Magazine, Sports Illustrated Magazine and Good Housekeeping Magazine; offenders at the Mecklenburg Facility receive the Mecklenburg Sun, Time Magazine and Sports Illustrated Magazine on a weekly basis.
+Offenders at the Alberta Facility receive The Brunswick Times Gazette, Time Magazine, Sports Illustrated Magazine and Good Housekeeping Magazine; offenders at the Mecklenburg Facility receive the Mecklenburg Sun, Time Magazine and Sports Illustrated Magazine on a weekly basis.

 In addition, the law library services are provided to the offenders at both facilities who wish to research legal matters pertaining to their case.
 The law library contains the Lexus Nexus software installed on a desktop computer for offenders to research their legal matters.
-So far, our law library has been utilized 201 times at the Alberta Facility and 1 times at the Mecklenburg Facility.
+The Law library is utilized by offenders requesting through request forms and is put in place for the offender to use.